Pattacheruvanda C. Thimayya: Early life and education

-Thimayya was born in Chettalli, Virajpet, Karnataka and is the son of Pattacheruvanda Ponnappa Changappa and Gauru Changappa, Thimmaiah.
+Thimayya was born in Chettalli, Virajpet, Karnataka to a Kodava family, and is the son of Pattacheruvanda Ponnappa Changappa and Gauru Changappa, Thimmaiah.
 He is an alumnus of Sainik School, Bhubaneswar; National Defence Academy, Pune and Indian Military Academy, Dehradun.
 He was a sword of honour winner at the Indian Military Academy.

 Career

 Thimayya was commissioned into Mechanised Infantry Regiment in 1981.
 He has served on both the Western and Eastern fronts.
 He has commanded a mechanised infantry brigade; a strike RAPID division and X Corps (Bhatinda) (5 July 2017 – 20 July 2018).
 His staff appointments include Commandant of Army War College, Mhow; and Integrated Army HQ at MoD.
 He was promoted to Lieutenant General on 5 January 2017.
 He has also served as a military observer on the UN mission in Angola and as a Defence Attache to Bangladesh.
-He is the chief of the Mechanised Infantry Regiment.
+He was the chief of the Mechanised Infantry Regiment.

 Thimayya retired from the Army on 29 April 2020 after 39 years of service.